GPiMHS / MHICS

 - New Ottershaw Surgery

-The MICHS (Mental Health Integrated Community Services) is the same model over in Frimley and will be rolled out to patients in Surrey Heath & Farnham across April/May.
+The MHICS (Mental Health Integrated Community Services) is the same model over in Frimley and is available to patients in Surrey Heath & Farnham.

 The team is made up of people from different NHS and community backgrounds, who each have a great deal of experience in helping people with their mental health and emotional wellbeing.
 You may have contact with: